maciejs20/IBMCloudPakWorkshop/3-KubernetesLabOnIKS/README.md

 ### 5. Open the Kubernetes Console

+Use the browser on Your laptop and open the IBM Cloud page https://cloud.ibm.com/

-Go to your IBM Cloud Console and click on the IBM Cloud icon on the top left part of the screen, than pick  "Kubernetes":
+Login and click on the IBM Cloud icon on the top left part of the screen, than pick  "Kubernetes":

 ![image-20200228121749132](README.assets/image-20200228121749132.png)